fpt and WinFPT Reference Manual - Command-line Commands

 Function:

-FPT replaces explicit divisions in the code by function calls which carry out the divisions, but which take specific actions to prevent the program from crashing when a division by zero is attempted.
+fpt replaces explicit divisions in the code by function calls which carry out the divisions, but which take specific actions to prevent the program from crashing when a division by zero is attempted.
 Divisions are replaced only when the denominator is a variable or variable expression.
 Divisions by constants are not changed, but an error is issued if the constant evaluates to zero.

 Please note also that only explicit divisions are modified.
 The code of expressions containing the intrinsic functions MOD and ATAN2, for example, is not changed.